shtirlic/picocalc_x86/README.md

 CGA video adapter

    * text modes 80x25 and 40x25 (Passing all CGA text test from `CGA_COMP` utility).
-   * graphic modes 4 and 6 (issues with text output during graphics WIP, some tests not passed).
+   * graphic modes 4 and 6 (some tests not passed due to row/column reporgramming).
    * 4x10 Font is used to support 80x25 default text mode.
+   * 8x8 Font is used for 40x25 text and 320x200 graphic mode.
+   * Scanline based renderer.
+   * V blank, v/h retrace timing supported.
    * Margins on the top and bottom of the screen to correct aspect ratio.

+### PIT
+   * All channels and modes supported.

 ### Sound
    * PC Speaker supported.